 Due to the influx, the waiting time at the American consulate increased to up to a year in some cases.

 The issue is the Foreign Account Tax Compliance Act (FATCA) – a law intended to combat tax fraud in the United States that obliges banks to transfer data of Americans abroad to the US tax authorities.

 But passing on the SSN – the American citizen service number – can be a problem, especially for “accidental Americans – people who were born to an American parent and have US nationality even though they never lived there.
 “Many accidental Americans don’t have such a number at all.”

-Dutch-Americans must provide their tax id number on January 1st next year.
+Dutch Americans must provide their tax id number on January 1st of next year.

 We, the founders of Americans Overseas, were born in the Netherlands and obtained our American nationality through our (American) mother.

 When we heard about the US tax system for the first time around 2013, we were in total disbelief (it can’t be true!), anger (how can they do this?), fear (am I going to get fined or pick up other problems?), and panic (what should I do?).
 It is (unfortunately) true that there is an additional American tax levy.
 But there’s no information from the local government, and when approached, the consulate referred us to the IRS, and the IRS was impenetrable.